uoft180dc/site_2020/_services/digital_transformation.md

 ## Is your organisation ready?

-Whether it's ensuring your staff can work remotely to facilitating delivery of your resources, the pandemic has highlighted an unquestionable need for online flexibility.
+Whether it's helping your staff work remotely to facilitating delivery of your resources, the pandemic has highlighted an unquestionable need for online flexibility.
 Some areas include:

 - Strategy and infrastructure for staff to work from home
 - Remote delivery to target audiences e.g. online distribution, curbside pickups